CSCfi/rems/manual/owner.md

 ![Change form](img/changeform.png)

 This will **disable and archive the old catalogue item** and create a new catalogue item that has a different form but is otherwise the same as the old catalogue item.
 This means that the applicants cannot see or apply for access to the old catalogue item anymore.

+#### Catalogue item hierarchy

+Catalogue items can be grouped under **Categories** that display as folding sub-headers on the catalogue page, also referred to as the **catalogue tree**.
+Categories can have subcategories and they can be nested in a tree-like structure.

+Additionally, catalogue items may specify **complementary items** that must be applied for together with the **top-level catalogue item**.
+A top-level catalogue item may have many complementary items, and there can only be one top-level item for a given complementary item.
+A catalogue item that is already referenced by a top-level item may not have complementary items of it's oown.

 ## Disabling, and archiving items